kevinolega/callcentertrainingtips/_posts/2019-07-24-double-eggs.md

 Do this for two years you can buy an iPhone 7 plus, iPad Pro or Macbook.

-## Downsides to selling eggs
+## Other Costs to selling eggs

-I classify these as costs of doing this business.

 15 minutes prep and cook time.
+You'll also pack the eggs.

+## How to Overcome Objections and Obstacles:

 You can only sell 2 dozen eggs maximum sa call center kung magaling ka mag tago sa guard.

 Pag nahuli ka sabihin mo nag-gym ka and kailangan mo ng protein every 2 hours kaya madami kang egg.

 Baon mo yan.

+If your coworker asks bakit ang mahal.
+Ten pesos nalang.

+Tell your coworker to buy at 711 or somewhere else.
+Spend 15-20 pesos.

+If nobody buys.

+Go eat the eggs.

+Eggs are good for you.

+I eat ten eggs a day so I only sold half of what I bring.

+I usually end up eating eight to ten a day.

+Saves me money.

+Junk food and processed food from canned goods and fast food is a big problem for call center agents.